A Powerful Time Management Strategy – The Time Budget

 • Total – 10 hours

 • Workweek/Weekday Tasks (5 days per week).
-My workweek is a normal weekday workweek
+Consider a “normal” weekday workweek

 • Work.
 9 hours.
-This includes my lunch break.
+This could include lunch and/or travel time break.

 Weekly time used so far: